 There is one 800GPH livewell pump.
-It is mounted directly to the thru hull pickup.
+It is mounted directly to the seacock.
 The pump provides raw water to the transom livewell.
-The pump has an independent switch and fuse(See Electrical Schematics).
-The livewell pump is a centrifugal pump that is not pressure regulated.
+The pump has an independent switch and circuit breaker (See Electrical Schematics).
+To use the livewell, it is important to check and verify the seacock are open.
+Failure to open the seacock may result in pump failure if the pump is run dry for an extended period of time.
+The livewell pump are centrifugal pumps that are not pressure regulated.
 Therefore, it is recommended that the pump only be used when using the livewell.
-The pump is self-priming.
-Before activating the pump, make sure the livewell fill valve is open and than switch on the pump.
-It is important to check the livewell pump annually and periodically spray it with a corrosion inhibitor.
+The pumps are self-priming.
+Before activating the pump, make sure the live well fill valve(s) is/are open and than switch on the pump.
+It is important to check the live well pump annually and periodically spray it/them with a corrosion inhibitor.

-Standard Raw Water Wash System
+Raw Water Washdown System